MTG/freesound/README.md

 Below are instructions for setting up a local Freesound installation for development.
 It is assumed that you have a working Docker installation.

-### Setting up Freesound for development in 13 easy steps
+### Setting up Freesound for development in just 13 easy steps :-

 1. Clone source code repository